 - David Kestenbaum & Walter Kuentzel

-- A program fee is tentatively set at $1728.
+- Program fee is set at $1729.
 Airfare is additional.
 Tuition is part of your spring course load unless you go over 18 credits.
 Students are responsible for obtaining the appropriate vaccinations, including any associated costs.

 - No Prerequisites specified